osg-htc/osg-htc.github.io/_events/2025-03-18-GPUs-in-the-OSPool.md

 published: true

 excerpt: |
-    Sign up for our user training on building containers on Tuesday, February 18!
+    Sign up for our user training on GPUs in the OSPool on Tuesday, February 18!

 start_date: 2025-03-18
 end_date: 2025-03-18